Select Page

 The competitiveness of the new environment caused more direct involvement from front-end software vendors with customers.
 As vendors needed to make their product features and benefits clearer, they engaged at a higher level with the subscribers.

-TMLS customers now see the same field names on their data input tools as they do in their MLS system interfaces, as well as in the reports and applications they share with their consumer clients.
-TMLS, as a business, can now compete on services provided for its customers, not just access to data alone.
+DMLS customers now see the same field names on their data input tools as they do in their MLS system interfaces, as well as in the reports and applications they share with their consumer clients.
+DMLS, as a business, can now compete on services provided for its customers, not just access to data alone.

 User Feedback